MedAI-UAIX/SonoVLM/README.md

 pip install -r requirements.txt
 ```
 ### 2. Prepare your finetuning data
+We use the SWIFT framework for training.
+For complete data format specifications, please refer to the [SWIFT Custom Dataset Documentation](https://swift.readthedocs.io/zh-cn/latest/Customization/Custom-dataset.html).
 Like LLaVA, we anticipate that the data will reside within a JSON file, composed of a collection of dictionaries.
 In this structure, each individual dictionary corresponds to a distinct sample.
 ```json
    [